DyegoDonadone/Plugins-jquery-bootstrap/README.md

 It contains the following plugins:

-- Calendar
+- Calendar:
   It is possible to mark events dates and customized

-- Date
+- Date:
  View the Calendar in the data type field and can determine periods .

-- Table
+- Table:
   Used to display table information with search and pager.

-- Graphics
+- Graphics:
  Used to best display the data with various types of graphs .